Squantz Pond: Characteristics

 Before 1929, Squantz Pond was recorded to be 65 acres in area.
-However, the 1921 discovery of a 22 foot-long canoe at the bottom of the lake lead historians to speculate that it was once a larger body of water.
+However, the 1921 discovery of a 22 foot-long canoe at the bottom of the lake led historians to speculate that it was once a larger body of water.

 After the creation of Candlewood Lake in 1929, the size and depth of Squantz Pond increased.
 It was one of four ponds that formed the larger lake basin, including Barse Pond, Creek Pond, and Neversink Pond.
 Squantz Pond is now separated from the rest of Candlewood Lake by a causeway.

 The watershed of Squantz Pond is 3,667 acres, much of which is undeveloped.
 Lake Mauweehoo is located in the watershed.
 Squantz Pond is fed by Glen Brook.
 In 1980, it was classified as being a mesotrophic lake.

 Ecology

 Squantz Pond is home to a diverse variety of fish.
-Common species include yellow perch, white perch, chain pickerel, largemouth bass, brown bullhead, yellow bullhead, banded killifish, spottail shiner, rock bass, redbreast sunfish, bluegill, and pumpkinseed.
+Common species include walleye, yellow perch, white perch, chain pickerel, largemouth bass, brown bullhead, yellow bullhead, banded killifish, spottail shiner, rock bass, redbreast sunfish, bluegill, and pumpkinseed.
 Rarer species found in Squantz Pond include smallmouth bass, black crappie, black bullhead, and golden shiner.
 The lake is stocked with brown trout and rainbow trout.
 Alewives were introduced by 1973.

 Aquatic plant communities have historically included Ceratophyllum, Vallisneria, and Potamogeton.
 A 2011 study found 11 species within Squantz Pond, including native coontail (Ceratophyllum demersum), western waterweed (Elodea nuttallii), and slender naiad (Najas flexilis).
 Two invasive species, Eurasian watermilfoil (Myriophyllum spicatum) and minor naiad (Najas minor), were also found.

 Shallow water communities include plants such as waterwort (Elatine), spikerush (Eleocharis), pickerelweed (Pontederia cordata), snailseed pondweed (Potamogeton bicupulatus), bur-reed (Sparganium), and cattail (Typha).

 Sterile grass carp were released into the lake in 2017 to combat the spread of the invasive Eurasian watermilfoil.
 By 2019, the lake had lost almost all of its vegetation.
 Although reports have not confirmed a correlation, it has been theorized that the carp have consumed all accessible plants.